ruby-hyperloop/hyperloop-examples/README.md

-# hyperloop-examples
+# Ruby Hyperloop Examples
-Example ruby-haperloop applications, taken originally from the hyper gems
+This repository contains example ruby-hyperloop applications, taken originally from the hyper gems.